 “I was caught totally off guard and was as surprised as anyone else by the invitation to go to Hollywood,” Calvin remembers.

-Calvin was facing long odds for landing the part.
+Calvin was said to be facing long odds for landing the part.
 An unidentified aide to Dick Linke (likely Nanci) was quoted at the time as saying Calvin’s chances were “about a billion to one.
 But we’d all like to see it come off.”
 Dick Linke himself was more optimistic, saying that it was “a million-to-one shot.”
 Even Calvin had his doubts.
 “I never thought I’d do it,” he was quoted saying before the trip.

 Calvin’s acting experience included only small parts in a few school plays and playing the part that Calvin described to reporters at the time as a “kind of slave” in a Greeneville Little Theatre production of The Miracle Worker when he was 11 years old.